PierreSenellart/provsql/doc/provsql.md

 ## Docker container

-As an alternative to a ProvSQL installation (see below), you can try a demonstration version of ProvSQL (full-featured, except for `minic2d` support) as a Docker container.
+As an alternative to a ProvSQL installation (see below), you can try a demonstration version of ProvSQL (full-featured, except for `c2d` and `minic2d` support) as a Docker container.
 To deploy it, once Docker CE is installed, simply run:

 ```